 which can be found in very general forms with respect to N--adapted frames for certain nonintegrable spacetime $2+2$ splitting of type $\mathbf{N}$ ( \ref{ncon}).
-An effective cosmological constant $(\Lambda -4s^{2})$ encodes a gravitational ''vacuum'' cosmological constant $\Lambda $ in GR and $s^{2}$ is induced by nonholonomic dynamics of YMH fields.
-Pseudo--Riemanian manifolds with metrics $g_{\alpha \beta }$ adapted to chosen non--integrable distribution with $2+2$ splitting and satisfying (\ref{neinstm}) are called \textit{nonholonomic Einstein manifolds}.
-Hereafter we shall refer to such systems of PDEs as \textit{nonholnomic vacuum spacetimes}, regardless of wether or not an (effective) cosmological constant vanishes or can be ''polarized'' by gravitational and/or matter field interactions into some N--adapted diagonal sources admitting formal integration of gravitational field equations.
+An effective cosmological constant $\Lambda $ encodes a gravitational "vacuum" cosmological constant $\Lambda $ in GR and $f$--modifications.
+Pseudo--Riemanian manifolds with metrics $g_{\alpha \beta }$ adapted to chosen non--integrable distribution with $2+2$ splitting and satisfying (\ref{neinstm}) are called \textit{nonholonomic effective Einstein manifolds}.
+Hereafter, we shall refer to such systems of PDEs as \textit{nonholonomic effective vacuum spacetimes}, regardless of whether, or not, an (effective) cosmological constant vanishes or can be "polarized" by gravitational and/or matter field interactions into some N--adapted diagonal sources admitting formal integration of gravitational field equations.

-The equations (\ref{neinstm}), and their N--adapted equivalents (\ref {cdeinst})--(\ref{lcconstr}), constitute a second--order system quasi--linear PDE for the coefficients of spacetime metric $\mathbf{g} =\{g_{\alpha \beta }\}.$ This mean that given a manifold $\mathbf{V}$ of necessary smooth class such a quasi--linear system is linear in the second derivatives of the metric and quadratic in the first derivatives $\partial _{\gamma }g_{\alpha \beta }$ (the coefficients of such PDE are rational functions of $g_{\alpha \beta }).$ To be able to decouple and formally integrate such systems is necessary to consider special classes of nonholonomic frames and constraints.
+The equations (\ref{neinstm}), and their N--adapted equivalents (\ref {cdeinst})--(\ref{lcconstr}), constitute a second--order system quasi--linear PDE for the coefficients of spacetime metric $\mathbf{g} =\{g_{\alpha \beta }\}.$ This means that given a manifold $\mathbf{V}$ of necessary smooth class such a quasi--linear system is linear in the second derivatives of the metric and quadratic in the first derivatives $\partial _{\gamma }g_{\alpha \beta }$ (the coefficients of such PDEs are rational functions of $g_{\alpha \beta }).$ To be able to decouple and formally integrate such systems is necessary to consider special classes of nonholonomic frames and constraints.
 For GR, this type of equations do not fall in any of the standard cases of hyperbolic, parabolic, or elliptic systems which typically lead to unique solutions.
 It is important to formulate criteria when such general solutions would be unique ones with a topology and differential structure determined by some initial data.
-How the differomorphysm, or coordinate, invariance and arbitrary frame transforms (principle of relativity) would be taken into account for N--splitting?
+How the diffeomorphism, or coordinate, invariance and arbitrary frame transforms (principle of relativity) would be taken into account for N--splitting?